gemfire/gemfire-examples/json/README.md

 # GemFire JSON Example

 The GemFire JSON-related APIs allow you to convert a JSON String into a binary form called `JsonDocument` that can be stored in a GemFire region.
-`JsonDocument` uses less memory and has better performance than JSON string.
+`JsonDocument`s use less memory and have better performance than JSON strings.

 This example starts a GemFire cluster with one locator and two servers with a replicated region called `example-region`.
 It then uses the JSON-related APIs to create a `JsonDocumentFactory` which converts a JSON string into a `JsonDocument`.